v

 The Story Behind TikTok and Pro-Anorexia Content

 TikTok has recently come under criticism for allowing pro-anorexia content to be distributed across its platform.
-This is not suggesting TikTok is directly supporting eating disorder behaviors, however the content is not being filtered by the social media platform.
+This is not suggesting TikTok is directly supporting eating disorder behaviors; however, the content is not being filtered by the social media platform.
 Potentially triggering messages promoting eating disorder behaviors can be viewed on the app at any time.
 These messages can be dangerous for those recovering from an eating disorder

 Why Is This Content Potentially Harmful?